 At the Andochick Center, you’re not a procedure.
 You’re our patient.
 We find that many patients consider cosmetic surgery for years before making an inquiry.
 Patients are often nervous and experience a bit of anxiety.
 Rest assured, you are not alone in this life-altering experience.
 You are undergoing this journey with Dr. Scott Andochick and his staff, who will guide you through the process every step of the way.

-It all begins with the first simple step of calling us at (301) 620-4200 to schedule an appointment.
+It all begins with the first simple step of calling our cosmetic specialist; Lisa (301) 620-4200 to schedule an appointment.
 At your initial visit, you will take a tour of the facility and be introduced to Dr. Andochick and his staff.
 You'll learn about specific procedures, scheduling options, procedure costs, and financing plans.
 Plan to spend an hour getting to know the staff, asking questions, and reviewing the information.

 Once you decide that the Andochick Center is a fit for your cosmetic surgery goals, Dr. Andochick will meet with you to finalize your plans.
 Patients are advised to bring a list of written questions and be ready to talk openly and honestly about their goals.